KingImereda/JBC-Database-Project/README.md

 ```
 #### Result : In all, there are 158,978 missing values.
 [Merch_zipcode] column account for (158,523) , [Lat] column account for (434) and [Merch_Lat] column acount for(1) missing value.

-#### Upon further investigation, this result was cheched by comparing it with independent  results the excel source file.
+#### Upon further investigation, this result was checked by comparing it with independent  results the excel source file.

-The findings was communicated to the Data Owners and management and the following resolved were taken.
+The findings was communicated to the Data Owners and management and the following resolves were taken.

 - Real-time Validation : Due to the sensitivity of Credit Card Fraud "Not Null" constraint should be apply to all columns in the Credit Card table.